- Status: Full time

 - An interest in farming and farm animal welfare and/or experience working within a compliance or audit/assurance field.

 - Experience working in an administrative role and/ or other experience of planning and prioritising workloads to meet fixed deadlines.

-- Experienced user of Microsoft Excel and/or with databases
+- Experienced and proficient user of Microsoft Excel and/or with databases.

 - Experience in report and/or effective writing for business communication, policy or procedures.

 - An effective, reliable and respected team member that delivers work of a high standard and supports colleagues to deliver the same.